WayneBrown/learnwebgl2/_sources/02_tools_and_languages/5_canvas_and_gl_context.rst

 on a web page.
 Two properties of a canvas element store its dimensions:
 :code:`clientWidth` and :code:`clientHeight`.
 These values are always in pixels.

-A WebGL context has a size which determines the dimensions of the framebuffer it renders.
-Two properties of a canvas element store its framebuffer size:
+A WebGL context has a size which determines the dimensions of the *draw buffer* it renders.
+Two properties of a canvas element store its *draw buffer* size:
 :code:`width` and :code:`height`.
 These values are always in pixels.

-For example, the following HTML code will create a canvas whose physical size on the screen is 400-by-400 pixels, but whose context is only 100-by-100.
-Every pixel rendered to the WebGL framebuffer will be displayed in 16 pixels on the screen (in a 4-by-4 block) which will make the image appear blurry.
+For example, the following HTML code will create a canvas whose physical size on the screen is 400-by-400 pixels, but whose WebGL context is only 100-by-100.
+Every pixel rendered to the WebGL *draw buffer* will be displayed in 16 pixels on the screen (in a 4-by-4 block) which will make the image appear blurry.

 ..
 Code-block:: html